genevate/style_guides/business/personality.md

 ## Authenticity

 Focus on being authentic and putting trust in others.
 This only works when everyone is onboard and reciprocating these efforts.
-An authentic team is a team with strong bonds of trust and forgiviness which is also a high functioning and learning team.
+An authentic team is a team with strong bonds of trust and forgiveness which is also a high functioning and learning team.

 ## Accountability

 What you list in your personality, you *must* be accountable for.
 If people find you don't practice what you preach; lack follow through; or behave in a manner not described, you will erorde trust with the team.
-Hold yourself to accoountable, be open for feedback as well as praise, and a willingness to grow instead.
+Hold yourself to accountable, be open for feedback as well as praise, and a willingness to grow instead.

 ## Roster